-Patients often enjoy long-lasting results by maintaining a healthy lifestyle.
+Patients often enjoy long-lasting results by maintaining a healthy diet and exercising regularly.

 Liposuction is a very safe procedure, but, as with any surgical procedure, there is always a risk of complications.
 While they are rare, complications can include anesthesia risks, bruising, change in skin sensation, nerve damage, fluid accumulation and infection.

 Ideal candidates for liposuction are in good general health and at or close to their goal weight.
 Liposuction treats the stubborn subcutaneous fat between the muscle and the skin.
 Dr. Kolder will also evaluate your skin and check for skin elasticity.
 If you have loose skin, liposuction could result in uneven or dimpled skin and you may want to consider additional procedures, such as a tummy tuck.

 No, liposuction is not a form of weight loss and is only designed to remove deposits of fat that do not respond to regular diet and exercise.
 It is not meant to reduce weight and is typically not performed on patients that are severely overweight or obese.
 If you have reached or are close to your ideal weight, liposuction can help improve your body contours.